 Allergies, obesity, asthma, intestinal disorders, auto-immune diseases, and diabetes are all on the rise, with some even doubling every ten years.

 New research points to changes in the complex ecosystem of microbes that live on and inside every one of us – our microbiota – as a major cause.
 But how could microorganisms that live in your gut affect the odds you’ll develop asthma, a disease of the lungs – or diabetes, a metabolic disorder?
-Let Them Eat Dirt: The Hunt for our Kids’ Missing Microbes connects with young families, researchers, and doctors to sleuth out what’s harming our microbiota and learn what we can do to reverse this dangerous trend.
+Let Them Eat Dirt: The Hunt for our Kids’ Missing Microbes connects with young families, researchers, and doctors to sleuth out what’s harming our microbiome and learn what we can do to reverse this dangerous trend.

 There is immense potential to harness microbes to help keep gums healthier, bones and muscles stronger, and possibly even protect the brain against Alzheimer’s disease and dementia.
 Of the top ten causes of death in the United States, we now realize microbes can play an integral role in all but one!